alex35469/fingerpatch/README.md

 Here are the following requirements in order to use fingerpatch:

-- System requirements : `Linux` (for IPTables and NfQueue), enough memory and CPU to process data quickly.
+- System requirements : `Linux` (for IPTables and NfQueue), internet access, enough memory and CPU to process data quickly.
 - database : `MySQL` db running on your System
 - Python library : `pandas`, `pymysql`, `netfilterqueue`, `scapy`, `dask`.
 (All downloadable with pip.)
 - Docker (to emulate the victim. the attacker is the host)